Welcome to your host destination and institution! While you’re exploring, there are a couple of quick admin tasks to keep in mind.

 The best way to settle in to your new surroundings is to attend orientation.
 If you haven't received orientation details directly from your host institution, send them an email or check in with them on arrival.

 Ensure that you have the materials you need for class, and that you are aware of attendance and assessment requirements for the program.

 Some host institutions will require you to order them before you return to Australia.
 Check with your host institution for more information.

 Unless you are finishing your degree while overseas, you must re-enrol for the next semester.

 - If you plan to take a break from study in the following semester: You still need to re-enrol by the due date.
 You can apply for Leave of Absence for the period when you won’t be studying.

 - If you are finishing your University of Melbourne degree while overseas: You will not need to re-enrol.

 Check your student email

 Remember that while you are overseas, you are an ambassador and representative of the University of Melbourne.
-As such, you are still obligated to comply with the student conduct policy, and know your rights and responsibilities as a University of Melbourne student.
+As such, you are still obligated to comply with the student conduct policy.